tinker-michaelj/hedera-services/hedera-node/test-clients/yahcli/README.md

   --adminKey adminKey.pem
 ```

+Independent of the gossip CA certificate format, the `--declineRewards` option can be used to indicate that the
+new node should decline reward payments.
+Use `--declineRewards` to decline rewards, or `--declineRewards false`
+to accept rewards.
+This value defaults to `true` (declines the rewards) if not specified.

 :warning: If the payer and admin keys do not meet the signing requirements of the new node's fee collection account,
 there must be a key in the target network's _keys/_ directory for that account.